Murchison Falls National Park Map

 Karuma Falls

 Karuma Falls are located in the northeastern sector of Murchison Falls National Park in Chobe.
-These roaring waterfalls on the Victoria Nile are made up of a series of natural rock formations which cause the waters to ripple and give them a white, foamy appearance.
+These roaring waterfalls on the Victoria Nile are made up of a series of natural rock formations which cause the waters to ripple and give

 The first plunge is an 80-kilometer long stretch of rapids ending at Murchison Falls.
-The Karuma actually represents a burst in the banks allowing the Nile to occur its present-day course towards the Rift Valley.
+The Karuma actually represents a burst in the banks, allowing the Nile to occur its present-day course towards the Rift Valley.

 Kaniyo Pabidi Forest

-It hosts Uganda’s densest population of chimpanzees, recently estimated at around 6.5 individuals per square kilometers
+hosts Uganda’s densest population of chimpanzees, recently estimated at around 6.5 individuals per square kilometers

 Kaniyo Pabid is essentially a northeastern extension of Budongo Forest Reserve.
-It’s Mahogany and ironwood trees harbor; Black and white colobus monkeys, Blue monkeys, Large troops of Anubis baboons, Red-tailed monkeys, and Vervet monkeys.
+It’s Mahogany and ironwood trees harbor;

 Budongo Forest Reserve